 Men aged 21-56 years received 3 g of maca.
 An improvement in sexual desire was observed with maca at 8 weeks of treatment.
 Serum testosterone and estradiol levels were not different in men treated with maca than in those treated with placebo.

 Another study was designed to determine the benefit of a 4-month oral treatment with tablets of maca on seminal analysis in adult normal men aged 24-44 years old.

 Nine men received tablets of maca (1500 or 3000 mg/day) for 4 months.
 Serum luteinizing hormone, follicle stimulating hormone, prolactin, testosterone and estradiol levels were measured before and after treatment.

 Treatment with maca resulted in increased seminal volume, sperm count per ejaculation, and sperm motility.
 Serum hormone levels were not altered.

 Maca has become a popular fertility herb and for good reason.
-Studies have shown repeat success in improving sperm health, increase in sperm count and stronger motility.
+Studies have shown repeat success in improving sperm health, increasing sperm count and promoting stronger motility.
 Maca also increases libido and sex drive.

 What is maca?

 Maca (Lepidium meyenii) is a root-like vegetable shaped like a turnip that grows at 12,000 feet and is only found in the high Andes of Peru and Ecuador.
 For more than two millennia, native Peruvians have used maca root as food and medicine, to promote endurance and improve energy, vitality, sexual virility, and fertility.

 How does the Maca work?